ILIAS-eLearning/ILIAS/README.md

 not quite sure, weather the code is really ready for that atm.
-The concepts used in the implementation might feel somehow strange to PHPers anyway (and others as well), so i will start with some explanation of the concepts and how one could use them with my library to create forms.
+The concepts used in the implementation might feel somehow strange to PHPers anyway (and others as well), so i will start with some explanation of the concepts and how one could use them for a framework to create forms.
 Hf.

 *This README.md is also a literate PHP-file.*